 Some jeans are most durable in the knee, others in the crotch, while others offer particularly good flexibility.
 Most all of these we’ve tried ourselves at one point or another, while Amazon and other reviews have helped us to fill in the gaps.

-To weigh what to look for in great jeans, check out this list from Blair’s Farm & Fleet.
+To weigh what to look for in great jeans, check out this list from Blain’s Farm & Fleet.
 It’ll help you in deciding what you need.

 Here’s to finding the best work jeans (men’s edition) for your toughest jobs:

 This has been our go-to farm jean for the past several years.
 While there are other brands and styles that we swap out on a day-to-day basis, the fact is that these are the jeans we wear every morning at 5:30 a.m. when we go out to feed the animals.
 They’re durable, affordable, and we have zero complaints.

 - Sits at the waist and is straight through the seat, thigh, and leg

 - Five-pocket styling and logo patch at back waistband

 We, admittedly, balk at the idea of having too much loose fabric around our legs, no matter how much added flexibility it offers, so we’re not ready to go all-in with Carhartt’s Work Dungarees.
 The brand’s relaxed fit, however, give the best of both worlds in terms of roominess and safety.
 Plus you still get the hammer loops and all the other features you’ve come to expect from one of the most recognizable carpenter jeans on the planet.